 In practical terms: bright, indirect light.
 Think of a spot a few feet back from a window that gets good light for most of the day, somewhere you would read comfortably without needing a lamp on.
 East or west-facing windows tend to work well.
 South-facing windows work too, as long as direct sun is filtered through a curtain or the plant sits slightly back from the glass.

-If the new leaves are coming in more green than yellow-green, that is your cue to move her somewhere brighter.
+If the new leaves are coming in more green than yellow-green, that is your cue to move the plant somewhere brighter.
 It does not have to be dramatic.
 Even shifting a foot or two closer to the window often makes a difference over the next few growth cycles.

 Direct sun for more than an hour or two will bleach or scorch the leaves, especially on the pale sections.
 Those areas have less chlorophyll and burn faster than the green parts.
 Bright but filtered is the sweet spot.